Disable TLS 1.0 and TLS 1.1 on Nginx server

 ssl_protocols TLSv1 TLSv1.1 TLSv1.2 TLS 1.3; # Dropping SSLv3, ref: POODLE

-Remove TLSv1 and TLSv1.1 from the line, also as shown in the screenshot.
+Remove TLSv1 and TLSv1.1 from the line, as shown in the screenshot.
 This will only allow TLS1.2 and TLS1.3 protocols.

 It should look like this: